Pioneering the way with the most advanced ideas to solve the most complex problems.

 You can share this person's profile by copying the URL below.

-My favourite project is Water Lane, a build-to-rent development in Leeds with McLaren Living, consisting of 375 apartments.
-I’ve been involved since the early RIBA stages and have enjoyed collaborating with the design team to ensure a high-quality, efficient building is constructed.
-As the project enters the delivery stage, I’m excited to see the design come to life in an area I grew up in.
-Another favourite project of mine is Beech Street in the City of London, on the edge of the famous Barbican Estate.
-It’s set to become a Co-Living development, a new concept in the UK rental market that focuses on community living.
+One of my favourite projects is Water Lane, a Build-to-Rent development in Leeds with McLaren Living, consisting of 375 apartments.
+I have been involved since the early RIBA stages and have enjoyed working closely with the design team to help ensure a high-quality and efficient building is delivered.
+As the project now moves further into the delivery stage, it is particularly rewarding to see the design begin to take shape in an area I grew up in.

 View Full Profile